haqatak/CAMELTrack/README.md

 >
 > For example, to change the dataset for training, you can modify [camel.yaml](cameltrack/configs/modules/track/camel.yaml).

-By default this will create a new directory inside `outputs/cameltrack_train`, which will contain the checkpoints to the created models, which can then be used for tracking and evaluation, by setting the `modules.track.checkpoint_path` configuration key in [camel.yaml](cameltrack/configs/modules/track/camel.yaml#L4).
+By default, this will create a new directory inside `outputs/cameltrack_train`, which will contain the checkpoints to the created models, which can then be used for tracking and evaluation, by setting the `modules.track.checkpoint_path` configuration key in [camel.yaml](cameltrack/configs/modules/track/camel.yaml#L4).